 “McDonagh's play wittily exposes the multiple layers of myth that surround Ireland.” ★★★★ - The Guardian

-Oozing with heart but stricken with the politics of familial duty and responsibility, Chorus is about the unending pressures on women to conform to certain roles -- and the potentially tragic results when they break that mould: when they want too much.
+Told by a lively chorus and oozing with Australian authenticity, Chorus is about the unending pressures on women to conform to certain roles — and the potentially tragic results when they break that mould.
+When they want too much.
 When they go a step too far.